YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

-When asking what expression evaluates to a given number, only the first clause in the evaluator contributes answers, finding multiples of that number, but all the rest clauses involving addition, substruction and multiplication rarely contribute answers.
+When asking what expression evaluates to a given number, only the first clause in the evaluator contributes answers, finding multiples of that number, but all the rest clauses involving addition, subtruction and multiplication rarely contribute answers.
 This is due to the inefficient backward seraching algorithm.
 In those clauses it generates two equations and checks if the two right-hand-sides happen to sum / subtruct / product to the given number.
 The search space is too large.